dothecode-ak/form-data-encrypt-decrypt/README.md

 # encrypt-decrypt

+This is a example how you can encrypt a html form data and decrypt with php to have some kind of data security.

 **Generate RSA keys with phpGenerateKeys.php**

 The phpGenerateKeys.php is a example how the RSA public and private keys can be generated with a passphrase.